 Main channels of programmatic advertising

 - Video.
 Video is becoming one of the top chosen channels of content consumption, and numerous sources prove it.
 In the US alone, digital video advertising spending was estimated at $55.34 billion.
-Experts in the field expect this number to increase to 78.5 billion by the end of 2023.
+Experts expect this number to increase to 78.5 billion by the end of 2023.
 Video ads can be in-stream (pop-up in the video player), out-stream (show up between articles), and in-display (appear in search results or video recommendations).

 - Display.
 Display advertising relates to commercials located in such places of a web page as the footer, header, or sidebar.
 Content publishers generate profits with the help of the clicks and ad impressions information gathered by the display network.

 - Audio.
 Programmatic audio advertising is the process that allows media buyers to automate the selling of ads into audio content.
-With programmatic audio you can reach an audience in screen-free moments through various devices, including mobile, tablet, and desktop.
+With programmatic audio, you can reach an audience in screen-free moments through various devices, including mobile, tablet, and desktop.
 This channel also offers unique targeting options that can boost revenue generation significantly.

 - Social.
 Social media platforms possess tons of valuable information that users share to use for advertising purposes.
 Thanks to this data, advertisers can define who will see their content, the perfect time for the content to be shown, and even proper frequency caps.
 That is how marketing experts can optimize their campaign spending.

 - DOOH.
 This abbreviation stands for digital out-of-home.
-Programmatic DOOH has all the benefits of the traditional DOOH, but is improved by the richness of its data.
+Programmatic DOOH has all the benefits of the traditional DOOH but is improved by the richness of its data.
 This allows advertisers to reach customers with highly targeted ads with such features as geofencing.

 - CTV/OTT.
 CTV stands for connected television while OTT refers to over-the-top.
-CTV advertising allows media buyers to launch highly targeted campaigns that will be shown on connected devices, including smart TVs, gaming consoles and streaming boxes.
-With targeted options like geofencing, demographics and consumer behaviors it is possible to reach a target audience on any chosen vertical.
+CTV advertising allows media buyers to launch highly targeted campaigns that will be shown on connected devices, including smart TVs, gaming consoles, and streaming boxes.
+With targeted options like geofencing, demographics, and consumer behaviors it is possible to reach a target audience on any chosen vertical.

 What are the main perks of programmatic advertising for OTT/CTV campaigns?